 Under the Master Resolution, the District may incur obligations payable on a subordinate basis to Parity Obligations.
-Pursuant to the Indenture, the 2017C Bonds are payable from Net Revenues, which consist of the Net Water and Sewer Revenues less all net amounts payable by the District on the Parity Obligations, and from amounts held in certain funds and accounts described in the Indenture.
-Net Water and Sewer Revenues less Maintenance and Operation Costs (as such terms are defined in Appendix C).
+Pursuant to the Indenture, the 2018A Bonds are payable from Net Revenues, which consist of the Net Water and Sewer Revenues less all net amounts payable by the District on the Parity Obligations, and from amounts held in certain funds and accounts described in the Indenture.
+Net Water and Sewer Revenues consist of Water and Sewer Revenues less Maintenance and Operation Costs (as such terms are defined in Appendix C).
 See the caption "-Pledge of Net Revenues."

-See Appendix A under the caption "THE DISTRICT-Debt Structure of the District" for a description of Parity Obligations payable on a senior basis to the 2017C Bonds.
+See Appendix A under the caption "THE DISTRICT-Debt Structure of the District" for a description of Parity Obligations payable on a senior basis to the 2018A Bonds.

-The 2017C Bonds are payable from Net Revenues on a parity with the Subordinate Obligations, consisting of certain Contracts and Bonds (as such terms are defined in Appendix C) and certain regularly scheduled payments under two interest rate swap agreements.
-See Appendix A under the captions "THE DISTRICT-Debt Structure of the District-Subordinate Obligations" and "THE DISTRICT-Debt Structure of the District-Interest Rate Swap Agreements."
+The 2018A Bonds are payable from Net Revenues on parity with the Subordinate Obligations, which consist of certain Contracts and Bonds (as such terms are defined in Appendix C) and certain regularly scheduled payments under two interest rate swap agreements.
+See Appendix A under the caption "THE DISTRICT-Debt Structure of the District."

-Nothing in the Indenture or in the 2017C Bonds affects or impairs the obligation of the District, which is absolute and unconditional, to pay the principal of and interest on the 2017C Bonds to the respective Owners of the 2017C Bonds at their respective dates of maturity as provided in the Indenture, but only out of the Net Revenues and other assets therein pledged therefor, or affects or impairs the right of such Owners, which is also absolute and unconditional, to enforce such payment by virtue of the contract embodied in the 2017C Bonds.
+Nothing in the Indenture or in the 2018A Bonds affects or impairs the obligation of the District, which is absolute and unconditional, to pay the principal of and interest on the 2018A Bonds to the respective Owners of the 2018A Bonds at their respective dates of maturity, or upon call for redemption, as provided in the Indenture, but only out of the Net Revenues and other assets therein pledged therefor, or affects or impairs the right of such Owners, which is also absolute and unconditional, to enforce such payment by virtue of the contract embodied in the 2018A Bonds.